DNA Structure Generation Tutorial¶

 Extending DNA Sequences¶

 We can use the custom shaped DNA structure to learn how to extend DNA sequences from both ends.
-By default the minimization is on using the .extend()
+By default the minimization is on using the .extend() function.

 # We can also extend our DNA